atenearesearchgroup/QCBalgorithm/README.md

 3. Copy the file _yt\_bb\_detection\_train.csv_ located [here](https://drive.google.com/open?id=1BfIAW0I__1jxIx-K2imW3mRt4HiP6I7T) into the folder _YoutubeCase/src/main/resources_.

 Our repository is composed by an artifact for each case study.
-Moreover, each artifact contains three runnable files in turn:
+Moreover, each artifact contains four runnable files in turn:

 * _\<CaseStudy\>SubgraphApp.java_: it is used to obtain a subgraph from a graph contained in a .graphml file using the SDR algorithm.
 * _\<CaseStudy\>App.java_: it is used to run a query over a graph or subgraph contained in a .graphml file.
 * _\<CaseStudy\>IncApp.java_: it is used to run the incremental SDR algorithm starting from a graph stored in a .graphml file with a specific value of α and β.
+* _\<CaseStudy\>DecApp.java_: it is also used to run the incremental SDR algorithm starting from a graph stored in a .graphml file.
+However, in this case β value represents the number of objects (orders, answers or segments for Amazon, Contest and Youtube case studies respectively) to be removed from the graph.
+Therefore, this file does not increase the graph size but decrease it.

 Note: _\<CaseStudy\>_ must be replaced by _AmazonCase_, _ContestCase_ or _YoutubeCase_ depending on the case study.